 The adoption by the EC of the future DEP work programme will be a major milestone during this period.
 Key tasks will be the evaluation of the calls for proposals, the signature of grants and procurements, and managing projects receiving DEP funding.
-The ECCC will entirely manage these tasks, independently from EC services, after reaching full financial autonomy.
-Moreover, the EC services will transfer the responsibility of managing existing DEP projects to the ECCC.
+The ECCC will entirely manage these tasks, independently from EC services, after having reached the full financial autonomy in September 2024, the EC services have transfer the responsibility of managing existing DEP projects to the ECCC.